AdrianTorjKobza/System_Design/Design_Robinhood.md

 ## 1. Architecture Overview
 The proposed solution is a highly scalable, cloud-agnostic microservices architecture designed to replicate the core functionalities of a modern commission-free retail brokerage.
 Rather than acting as an exchange itself, the system routes trades through external market makers and exchanges.
 The architecture focuses heavily on decoupling read-heavy informational flows from write-heavy transactional operations.

 To handle massive concurrency during market hours and bursty traffic driven by market volatility, the system is decomposed into isolated domain services.
 Real-time market data leverages a WebSocket cluster backed by Redis Pub/Sub to push live price updates to clients with minimal latency and network bandwidth.
 Concurrently, the core trading engine rigorously enforces financial correctness.
 It utilizes a Risk Engine to continuously evaluate buying power in real-time and relies on ACID-compliant relational databases (like PostgreSQL) to prevent double-spending and guarantee atomic state changes.
 Limit orders are efficiently tracked and triggered using Redis Sorted Sets, which allow logarithmic time lookups against streaming market prices.
-Heavy asynchronous processes—such as clearing, reporting, and portfolio aggregation—are decoupled via an Apache Kafka event streaming layer to ensure strict ordering and high fault tolerance.
+Heavy asynchronous processes, such as clearing, reporting, and portfolio aggregation, are decoupled via an Apache Kafka event streaming layer to ensure strict ordering and high fault tolerance.

 ## 2. Architecture Diagram